ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-yannick-horrix-opentofu.md

 In summary, the process looks like this:
 1. Apply all changes with Terraform

    `terraform apply`
 2. [Install OpenTofu](https://opentofu.org/docs/install/){:target="_blank" rel="noopener noreferrer"}

+    Test if you can successfully execute the `tofu` command:

+    `tofu --version`
 3. Back up your state file

+   If you are using a local state file, you can simply make a copy of your `terraform.tfstate` file in your project directory.

+   If you are using a remote backend such as an S3 bucket, make sure that you follow the backup procedures for the backend and that you exercise the restore procedure at least once.
 4. Initialize OpenTofu

    `tofu init`
 5. Inspect the Plan

    `tofu plan`
 6. Test out a small change

    `tofu apply`
+And that's it.
+Migration complete!

-In order to rollback, it suffices to create a backup of the new state file and perform `terraform init`
+In order to rollback, it suffices to create a backup of the new state file and perform

+`terraform init`

 `terraform plan`

 to verify that everything is working correctly.
 # Conclusion
 Despite the emergence of OpenTofu, Terraform remains a stalwart in the IaC realm.